Improving Trail Accessibility for All Users

 Village Parkway Buffered Bike Lanes

-As part of the City's pavement maintenance program, Village Parkway was re-striped with the first buffered bike lanes in the City of Dublin.
+As part of the City's pavement maintenance program, Village Parkway was re-striped in 2016 with the first buffered bike lanes in the City of Dublin.
 Three to five feet of buffer space now exists to separate the vehicle lane from the bike lane to increase the safety and comfort level for both vehicles and bicyclists.
 Additionally, new green pavement striping was added in "conflict zone" areas to alert road users of potential crossover maneuvers by other road users.

 Amador Valley Boulevard Buffered Bike Lanes

-In coordination with Dublin San Ramon Services District's (DSRSD) recycled water main installation, the south side of Amador Valley Parkway from San Ramon Road to Village Parkway was re-striped with buffered bike lanes.
+In coordination with Dublin San Ramon Services District's (DSRSD) recycled water main installation, the south side of Amador Valley Parkway from San Ramon Road to Village Parkway was re-striped with buffered bike lanes in 2016.
 Three to five feet of buffer space separates vehicle and bicycle lanes to increase the safety and comfort level for both vehicles and bicyclists.
 New green pavement striping was added in the "conflict zone" at the intersection with Village Parkway to alert road users of potential crossover maneuvers by other road users.
 Buffered bike lanes on the north side of Amador Valley Boulevard are planned in the near future.